AsymLabs/realpath-lib/README.md

 >get_stemname
 >validate_path

-`realpath-lib` was inspired in part by realpath tools that provided in other languages.
+`realpath-lib` was inspired in part by realpath tools that are available in other programming languages.
 We are not aware of a Bash specific version that does not require external or other platform specific dependencies.
 This is pure Bash.
+It just works.

 Motivation
 ==========